 Types of Physician Extenders

-But to summarize I am going to list the different types and describe each briefly.
+But to summarize, I am going to list the different types and describe each briefly.
 These include Physician Assistants, Nurse Practitioners, Radiology Practitioner Assistants, and Registered Radiology Assistants.
-According to the sirweb article, only Physician Assistants and Nurse Practitioners can “order tests, write prescriptions, make diagnoses, and get reimbursed for services performed”.
-On the other hand, all of these physician extenders including the Radiology Practitioner Assistants and Registered Radiology Assistants can perform procedures.
-So, for a practice that needs more than just procedural help (most practices), Radiology Practitioner Assistants and Registered Radiology Assistants may not be the correct fit.
+According to the sirweb article, only Physician Assistants and Nurse Practitioners can “order tests, write prescriptions, make diagnoses, and get reimbursed for services performed.”
+On the other hand, all of these physician extenders, including the Radiology Practitioner Assistants and Registered Radiology Assistants, can perform procedures.
+So, for a practice that needs more than just procedural help, Radiology Practitioner Assistants and Registered Radiology Assistants may not fit the bill.

-Are Physician Extenders Helpful For a Residency Program?
+Are Physician Extenders Helpful For Residencies?

 Physician Extenders Can Be A Radiologist’s And Residency Program’s Best Friend

 In today’s demanding environment, a physician extender can be the right fit for an academic department.
 The ability of the extender to do procedures, teach, and consult can be a significant benefit for the busy attendings on staff and the residents in the department.
 Not only can it increase department productivity, but it can significantly increase the morale of the attendings and residents alike.
 It is a decision that programs and hospitals need to weigh carefully.
 But for many departments and residency programs, the physician extender brings significant long-term benefits.

 Sanders VL1, Flanagan J.